timeplus-io/proton/README.md

 We publish full documentation for Timeplus Proton at [docs.timeplus.com](https://docs.timeplus.com/proton) alongside documentation for Timeplus Enterprise.

-We also have a [FAQ](https://docs.timeplus.com/proton-faq/) for detailing how we chose Apache License 2.0, how Timeplus Proton is related to ClickHouse, what features are available in Timeplus Proton versus Timeplus Enterprise, and more.
+We also have a [FAQ](https://docs.timeplus.com/proton-faq/) for detailing how we chose Apache License 2.0, how Timeplus Proton is related to ClickHouse, and more.

 ## Contributing